betterangels/buoy/readme.txt

 In this release:

 * [Security](https://github.com/meitar/better-angels/issues/157): Built-in chat system no longer exposes chat messages to unauthenticated users.
+* Privacy: Replace Google Maps with OpenStreetMaps.
+With this change, Buoy no longer relies on any non-free (proprietary) code.
+* Usability: New users automatically have three (empty) teams created for them when they sign up.
+* [Feature](https://github.com/meitar/better-angels/issues/115): Multiple default teams are now supported.
-* [Feature](https://github.com/meitar/better-angels/issues/115): You can now designate more than one "default" team.
+    * You can now set more than one team as your "default."
 These are teams whose members will be sent notifications when you press the big red Alert button.
-Multiple teams gives you more flexibility in organizing who is on which of your crisis responseteams.
+Setting a list of teams as your default instead of just one gives you more flexibility in what the Immediate Alert button does.
 * [Bugfix](https://github.com/meitar/better-angels/issues/126): Fixed screen flickering when using built-in chat system.
 * Bugfix: Sending a new message now correctly scrolls to the newest message in built-in chat system.
 * Bugfix: SMS notifications are no longer broken for security-enhanced Buoys running [WP PGP Encrypted Emails](https://wordpress.org/plugins/wp-pgp-encrypted-emails/).
+Learn more about [securing your Buoy](https://github.com/meitar/better-angels/wiki/Security-advice).
 * [Bugfix](https://github.com/meitar/better-angels/issues/163): Default settings are correctly set when network-activated on a Multisite install.

 = Version 0.1.2 =